Queen Kelly: Production

+Swanson had left Paramount Pictures in 1926 to become an independent producer with United Artists, for whom she starred in and produced The Love of Sunya (1927) and Sadie Thompson (1928).
+She was persuaded to make her next film with Eric von Stroheim by Joseph P. Kennedy, whom Swanson had met in November 1927 and later began an affair.
+Queen Kelly was based on a story and script by Stroheim entitled The Swamp, which he renamed reluctantly following pressure from United Artists.

 The production of the costly film was shut down after complaints by Swanson about the direction the film was taking.
 Though the European scenes were full of innuendo, and featured a philandering prince and a sex-crazed queen, the scenes set in Africa were grim and, Swanson felt, distasteful.
 In later interviews, Swanson had claimed that she had been misled by the script which referred to her character arriving in, and taking over, a dance hall; looking at the rushes, it was obvious the 'dance hall' was actually a brothel.

 Stroheim was fired from the film, and the African storyline scrapped.
 Swanson and Kennedy still wanted to salvage the European material because it had been so costly and time-consuming, and had potential market value.
 An alternate ending was, however, shot on November 24, 1931.
 In this ending, Kelly dies after her experiences with the prince (it is implied to be suicide).
 Prince Wolfram is shown visiting the palace.
 A nun leads him to the chapel, where Kelly's body lies in state.
 These scenes were directed by Richard Boleslawski, photographed by Gregg Toland, and edited by Viola Lawrence.
 This has been called the 'Swanson Ending'.